Ed Elf: Can you have such a thing as a ‘new tradition’? Those two words don’t seem to go together at all.

 14 – Pound Shop Presents

 We are not suddenly turning Scrooge-like and tasteless – it’s just a bit of inexpensive fun and a test of ingenuity.
-If you are gathering as a group of family and/or friends, arrange it so that each person attending the festive bash has to buy gifts for everyone else from one of the many pound shops in the land.
-If there are six of you, for example, that’s five gifts for a fiver or less.
+If you are able to gather as a group of family and/or friends, arrange it so that each person attending the festive bash has to buy gifts for everyone else from within the couple of quid range.
+If there are six of you, for example, that’s five gifts for a maybe a tenner.
 Wrap each gift and attach nametags.
 Within the wrapping, include a Post-it size note explaining why that gift fits the recipient.
 Each person takes it in turn to hand out his/her presents.
 What kind of magic have they conjured up with their fiver?
 How well do they really know you?
 Have they bought you glue sticks when you’ve always been a sticky tape person?
 You’ll remember that next year!
 Oh yes, you’ll get ‘em back!
 Laughs – or maybe groans – should flow readily.
 This might not be workable on Christmas Day itself, when there is so much other serious unwrapping going on, but it could be a fun thing to do as a warm-up for the big day.
 It is also something that can be done remotely, online.
 Do I hear the word Zoom once more?

 15 – Pocket Prize Pyjamas